-- 5. AmaMpondo of Nyandeni: The Commission established that amaMpondo of Nyandeni is the junior house of amaMpondo of Qaukeni.
+- 5. AmaMpondo of Nyandeni: The Commission established that amaMpondo of Nyandeni are the junior house of amaMpondo of Qaukeni.
 As such, they do not have a Kingship.
 The current deemed King Ndamase kaNdamase is challenging the said decision of the Commission.
 The matter will be allocated to a Junior Council. - 6.
 AmaRharhabe: Amarharhabe are part of amaGcaleka (amaXhosa).
 The Commission found that amaRharhabe being the junior house of amaGcaleka do not have a Kingship.
-The Acting Principal Traditional Leader, Ms Noloyiso Sandile, is continuing with the application lodged by the late King Sandile to reverse the decision of the Commission. - AmaMpondomise: The Commission established that amaMpondomise were never a Kingship and therefore declined their claim.
-Mr. Luzuko Matiwane is challenging the decision in the High Court. - 8.
+The Acting Principal Traditional Leader, Ms Noloyiso Sandile, is continuing with the application lodged by the late King Sandile to reverse the decision of the Commission.
+Senior Council Adv.
+Arendse and Sidaki (JC) is representing the Commission and the Ministry of Cooperative Governance and Traditional Affairs. - 7.
+AmaMpondomise: The Commission established that amaMpondomise were never a Kingship and therefore declined their claim.
+Mr. Luzuko Matiwane is challenging the decision in the High Court.
+The Commission is represented by Junior Council Matebese in the matter yet to be heard in Mthatha High Court. - 8.
 AmaNdebele wakwaNdzundza: Mr. Mathews Mahlangu lodged a case against the decision of the President of the Republic of South Africa to recognize Mr. Mbusi Mahlangu (Mabhoko III) as the deemed King of AmaNdebele wakwaNdzundza.
-The matter has not been heard as yet. - 9.
+The matter has not been heard as yet.
+Adv.
+Arendse (SC) and Adv.
+Moloisane (JC) are representing the Commission and the Ministry of Cooperative Governance and Traditional Affairs. - 9.
 AmaHlubi Royal Council: Inkosi Muziwenkosi Johannes Radebe brought an application seeking the North Gauteng High Court to review and set aside the decision of the Commission that amaHlubi do not have a Kingship, declare him as the King of amaHlubi and compel the President of the Republic of South Africa to issue a recognition certificate to that effect.
+The Department is opposing the litigation.
+Adv.
+SS Matebese (JC) is representing the Commission and the Ministry of Cooperative Governance and Traditional Affairs.

-The Department is opposing the litigation. - 10.
-Siaga Royal Council: Mr. Mudau Muvhango Siaga Munzhedzi and two others brought an application before the Limpopo High Court in Thohoyandou seeking the Court to relieve another headman of his duties and that the Commission be ordered to investigate the claim.
+- 10. Siaga Royal Council: Mr. Mudau Muvhango Siaga Munzhedzi and two others brought an application before the Limpopo High Court in Thohoyandou seeking the Court to relieve another headman of his duties and that the Commission be ordered to investigate the claim.
 The Department filed a notice through the State Attorney Thohoyandou to abide by the Court's decision taking into account that the appointment of a headman is the responsibility of the Premier of the Province and that the Commission has a mandate to investigate such. - 11.
 Ndzundza Mabhoko (Amandebele): Mr. Sello Mahlangu approached the North Gauteng High Court seeking the order to prevent the Minister of Cooperative Governance and Traditional Affairs from issuing recognition certificate to Mbusi Mahlangu (Mabhoko III).
 On 17 December 2010 the judgment was delivered where a rule nisi was discharged.
 Applicants filed an application for leave to appeal against an order of Honourable Ms Phakathi AJ delivered by Honourable Mr Justice Hiemstra on 17th December 2010.
 The outcome thereof is still awaited.
+Adv N Arendse SC and Adv S Masimane JC is representing the Commission and the Ministry of Cooperative governance and Traditional Affairs